 Louis DiSanto assists clients in developing and leveraging intellectual property portfolios to achieve their business goals.
 He applies a value-added approach to help clients obtain complementary intellectual property assets and to strategically use their portfolios to earn competitive advantages in the marketplace.
-Louis represents category leaders and well-known brand owners in litigation, prosecution, and counseling matters.
-His matters involve diverse subjects and technologies that span the chemical, mechanical, electrical, and business method arts.
+Louis represents category leaders and well-known brand owners in trial, litigation, prosecution, and counseling matters.

 Louis regularly counsels clients on steps to avoid litigation.
 He assists clients in the successful launch of new products and new brands by providing analysis and navigation of competitive intellectual property threats.
 Louis believes that most disputes should be avoided through adoption of best practices for due diligence and intellectual property clearance.
 He also believes that the best defense includes a strong offensive capability based on the client’s own intellectual property portfolio.

 In his prosecution and portfolio counseling practice, Louis assists clients in obtaining and maintaining utility patents, design patents, trademarks, trade dress, copyrights, and trade secrets that yield tangible competitive advantages.
 His counseling practice includes transactional work on valuating, acquiring, and licensing intellectual property rights.
 Louis believes that intellectual property assets must provide a return on investment and that cost management is a critical aspect of maintaining a portfolio that yields value.
 He is skilled at devising strategies to obtain a full spectrum of complementary intellectual property assets while limiting clients’ costs in creating and managing their portfolios.